ilifu/ssnapshot/README.pypi.md

 # Project Description

-ssnapshot it a utility for producing summaries of the state of a slurm cluster.
+ssnapshot is a utility for producing summaries of the state of a slurm cluster.

 ## Features